interledger-deprecated/five-bells-notary/README.md

-# Five Bells Witness
+# Five Bells Notary
-> Consensus-capable Byzantine fault tolerant cryptographic witness
+> Consensus-capable Byzantine fault tolerant cryptographic notary

 ## What does this do?